harvard-api209/summer-assignments/README.md

 R is the programming language we will be using for data analysis.
 RStudio is an integrated development environment (IDE) for R that provides a user-friendly interface for writing and running R code.
+Posit Cloud is the “online” RStudio that we are going to use during the summer.

 ### GitHub